Best medical practice funding

 Should I use a broker for practice funding?

-Yes — generic lenders misprice practices by misreading reimbursement cycles and equipment.
-A broker reaches 50+ lenders, finds the healthcare-aware ones, and negotiates.
+Yes — generic funders misprice practices by misreading reimbursement cycles and equipment.
+A broker reaches the right funders, finds the healthcare-aware ones, and negotiates.